online store

 2. The Connoisseurs

-To the connoisseur, a fossil is not just evidence of prehistory — it is natural sculpture, a work of time itself.
-A tyrannosaur skull can command a room much like a Rodin or Giacometti.
+To the connoisseur, a fossil is not merely evidence of prehistory — it is natural sculpture, a work of time itself.
+A tyrannosaur skull can command a room much like a Rodin or a Giacometti.

 These collectors look for harmony of form, texture, and tone: the opalescent swirl of an ammonite, the graphite shimmer of a pyritized crinoid, the monumental presence of a vertebra mounted like bronze.
 Their sensibility has brought fossils into dialogue with fine art and design, transforming how specimens are displayed and valued.

 As the aesthetic framing of fossils has evolved, so too has their market value.
-Presentation, lighting, and restoration artistry now play decisive roles in shaping perception — and price.
+Presentation, lighting, and the quality of preparation now play decisive roles in shaping perception — and price.

 3. The Private Curators

-Private curators bring the discipline of scholarship to private collecting.
-Many specialize in specific eras or taxa, build coherent thematic collections, or collaborate with academics.
+Private curators bring the discipline of scholarship to personal collecting.
+Many specialize in specific eras or taxa, build coherent thematic collections, or collaborate directly with researchers and institutions.

 4. The Diehards